tomascupr/codexMCP/README.md

 ## Troubleshooting

-• `codex: command not found` → run `npm i -g @openai/codex`, ensure npm's *global* bin directory is on `$PATH`.
+• `codex: command not found` → ensure npm's global bin directory is on `$PATH`.
+• `.env` warnings → make sure your `.env` file is in your working directory.
 • Logs not written → check permissions for `~/.codexmcp`.
-• Long delay before first answer → normal, model container has to warm-up.
+• Long delay before first answer → normal, model container has to warm up.

 ---